 Commercial waste advice

 Commercial waste is any waste produced by a business on its premises.
-This may consist of waste paper, employee’s food waste and other waste produced as a result of the service you provide.
+The premises may be an office, a shop or a residential property where a business operates from.
+Commercial waste can consist of waste paper, employee’s food waste and other waste produced as a result of the service you provide.

 Commercial waste may also be referred to as business waste or trade waste.